llj0824/weibo-research-guanghua/docs/SIMPLE_POSTS_INTEGRATION.md

 4. **Check Results**: Look in "Response Queue" sheet - you should see:
    - Real post content (not the weather sample)
    - Real post IDs
+   - Post publish times
    - Responses generated based on actual posts
+   - "used_history" column showing YES for Groups 2&4, NO for Groups 1&3

 ## Troubleshooting